pw_function#

 }

-Rules of thumb for passing a pw::Function
+Rules of thumb for passing a pw::Function to a function

 Pass by value: Never.